 What is Hanagata Kabuki?

 “Hanagata Kabuki” (literally “star-flower kabuki”) is a type of performance built around younger actors who will carry the next generation of the art form.
-This time, Nakamura Kazutaro and Onoe Ukon took on the lead roles of Ohatsu and Tokubei, swapping the parts between them in a double-cast format.
+This time, Kazutaro Nakamura and Ukon Onoe took on the lead roles of Ohatsu and Tokubei, swapping the parts between them in a double-cast format.

-The structure this time was: Part One — Sonezaki Shinju Monogatari, then an intermission, then Part Two — a “Special Talk Session.”
+The structure this time was: Part One — Sonezaki Shinjū Monogatari, then an intermission, then Part Two — a “Special Talk Session.”
 A little shorter than the usual kabuki program, but with the bonus of the talk session, it felt like a nicely packaged deal.

-A little background: I’d read Kakuta Mitsuyo’s novel version of Sonezaki Shinju before heading to the theater, and that turned out to be a small but interesting lens.
+A little background: I’d read Kakuta Mitsuyo’s novel version of Sonezaki Shinjū before heading to the theater, and that turned out to be a small but interesting lens.

 In Kakuta’s version, Ohatsu strikes me as someone who sees shinju (double suicide) mostly as a way to be with Tokubei forever—almost upbeat about it, as if she doesn’t quite grasp what dying actually means.
 Kazutaro’s Ohatsu on stage felt different.
 There was more fear of death, more anxiety about what was coming, and something like attachment to the people she’d be leaving behind.